jonchammer/audio-io/README.md

 those types, while IEEE types (`float32` and `float64`) are assumed to use the [-1.0, 1.0] range.

-A quick note on `int24`: most programming languages (including Go) don't provide a native 24-bit integer type, so we usually use `int32` as a container type with the understanding that values are expected to fall in the range [-8388608, 8388607].
-There is special logic where needed in the library to pack and unpack 24-bit integers as appropriate.
+A quick note on `int24`: most programming languages (including Go) lack a native 24-bit integer type, so we use `int32` as a container type with the understanding that values are expected to fall in the range [-8388608, 8388607].

-## Examples
-Several complete examples that demonstrate how to use this library are included in the `examples` folder.
+The library will pack and unpack 24-bit integers (mapping to 3-byte sequences) as needed.

 ## Developer Information